A Challenge for Students and Teachers

 Her name is Betty Wilgus, and she was my first grade teacher.
 I know, it’s hard to believe that I remember what it was like to be in first grade!
 But I do, because I always remember how people make me feel.

 And Mrs. Wilgus made me feel loved.
 She met us in the classroom each day with a vibrant smile and a warm pat on the back.
-I vividly remember how very loved I felt in her classroom and what a nurturing environment she provided.
-She was patient.
-She was kind.
-She cared about her students.
+I vividly remember how very welcome I felt in her classroom and the inviting, nurturing environment she provided—she was patient, she was kind, and she cared deeply about her students.

-This Teacher Appreciation Week (and all year long), let’s gift our teachers with some gratitude for their devotion to this very noble, sacred profession!
+Let’s give our teachers some gratitude for their devotion to this very noble, sacred profession!